Dirty car injectors with carbon deposits that affect engine fuel consumption

 • black smoke (diesel)

-These signs are typical of a problem related to dirty injectors consumption.
+These signs are typical of a problem related to dirty injectors.

 Dirty car exhaust with soot and carbon residue